Pet Dental Health Month

 Here are some signs to watch for to recognize dental disease in your companion:

-- Inflammation or redness of gums
+- Inflamed or red gums

 - Bad breath